-Many of us use apps in our daily lives to track physical activity, like steps, heart rate, or maybe how many miles you run.
+Many of us use apps daily to track physical activity, like steps, heart rate, or how many miles we run.
 There are a lot of apps out there for different activities.
 In this article, we will focus on the best kayaking apps.
-If you want to track speed, distance, strokes, etc., while you are on the water, kayaking apps can help.
+If you want to track speed, distance, strokes, etc., while on the water, kayaking apps can help.

 If you are looking for the next place to paddle, check out this post for great kayaking spots in your area.

 When planning your next kayak trip, look at these apps to see which will suit your needs.
 Kayaking apps can help with navigation, safety, and tracking your physical effort.
 With that said, let’s talk about these apps.